lindacom/Laravel/README2.md

 Database
 --------
+You need to enter database connection details in two files:

 The database configuration file is config/database.php.
-Currently Laravel supports four database systems: MySQL, Postgres, SQLite, and SQL Server.
+Currently Laravel supports four database systems: MySQL, Postgres, SQLite, and SQL Server. enter database connection information.(sqlsrv or mysl)

+In the .env file enter database connection information.(sqlsrv or mysl)